KristjanESPERANTO/MMM-Forum/README.md

 ### To-Do

-- [ ] Publish the module on GitHub.
 - [ ] Add translations.
 - [ ] Add tests.
 - [ ] Check if there are more interesting API endpoints to use.
 Like <https://forum.magicmirror.builders/api/config>.